glimpse-protocol/docs/sections/getting-started.md

 ### Glimpse Zero Portal

 Our self-service portal and automatic GAM syncing isn't ready for prime time yet.
-So for now you'll need to provide us with your **Sponsorship** details so we can load it into our system.
+So, for now, you'll need to provide us with your **Sponsorship** details so we can load it into our system.
 Generally we'll need to know:

 - When it starts and ends
 - Blackout or day parting details